 As a part of the Prescriptive Architecture, we proposed a front-end portal that would serve as a unifying platform for the Command’s transportation planners and logistics stakeholders, directly in line with USTRANCOM’s goal of transitioning to a service-oriented environment.
 The portal was designed to be backed by web services that would provide an avenue for increased cross-compatibility between back-end legacy systems and projects in the future.

 The project was approved by the USTRANSCOM Commander, and we began work on the common computing infrastructure and its front-end portal as a part of the Transition Architecture.
 By using the architecture delivered to date, along with agile software development practices, we were able to deliver and stand-up the common front-end portal within 10 months.
 This turnaround was unprecedented in the USTRANSCOM and DoD IT spheres where it was typically thought to take three to five years to provide any new software capability.

 By re-orienting the enterprise through an architecture driven by agility and manageability, the architectural framework was in place to enable the creation of capabilities such as the front-end application based on capability- and user-needs.
 Creating this front-end portal gave USTRANSCOM the opportunity to re-capitalize dollars, reduce duplication across the organization, and focus on back-end enhancements without impacting vital end-user functionalities.

-WWT Asynchrony Labs continues to participate in the Enterprise Architecture efforts of USTRANSCOM to provide greater efficiency, innovation, and collaboration across the Enterprise.
+WWT continues to participate in the enterprise architecture efforts of USTRANSCOM to provide greater efficiency, innovation and collaboration across the enterprise.